nus-cs2103/website-base/admin/tp-tasks-fragment.md

     How does UPPER/lower case affects values -- is `John Doe` same as `john doe`?<br>
     What rules are used to determine if two contacts are duplicates?%%<br>
     * It's not enough to state 'valid name'; you need to specify what rules will be used to determine if the input is a valid name.
     * Yes, making these decisions is not easy -- and that's why we want you to think about them now rather than later.
-Feel free to discuss in the forum these validation rules.
+Feel free to discuss these validation rules in the forum.
   * Precise expected outputs when the command succeeds %%e.g., changes in the GUI, messages shown to the user%%
   * Precise expected outputs when the command fails %%e.g., what are the error messages shown when a specific parameter is invalid, missing, specified multiple times, etc.%%
   * Recommended: Also note down the rationale behind decisions %%e.g., reason behind the rules applied for deciding if a certain input is 'valid'%%